krypt/krypt-cmac/README.md

 end
 ```

-Even though the `verify` method returns `true` on successful verification, the method still raises a
+Even though the `verify` method returns `true` on successful verification, it still raises a
 `Krypt::Cmac::TagMismatchError` on invalid tags.
-This is to ensure that invalid tags cannot go undetected as they
+This ensures that invalid tags cannot go undetected if the
-would if the verifying code forgot to check for `true` explicitly.
+verifying code forgets to check for `true` explicitly.

 ## Development